 10 Crazy Facts About Willie Nelson

 Willie Nelson is one of the world’s most accomplished musicians—and not just in the country music world.
 Nelson’s talents transcend genre, and go far beyond music.
-Here are 10 things you might not know about the legendary outlaw country singer.
+Here are 10 things you might not know about the legendary outlaw country singer, who turns 86 years old today.

 While other kids were still struggling to keep inside the lines of their coloring books, Nelson was composing music.
 He recalled the experience of his songwriting debut to Rolling Stone in 2004: “Back when we used to take music lessons from our grandmother, we'd go through lessons, and if we'd get the lesson right that day she'd take a gold star—a little star, about the size of your finger, with glue on one side—and she'd stick it on the sheet of music, which meant you'd done well.
 So I wrote this song with the line ‘They took a gold star away from me when you left me for another, long ago.’
 I'd never been left by anybody, so it was kind of funny.”